-Engine can be leaned for Best Power Cruise at any power setting.
-For Best Economy use 75% power or less.
-For best durability, use 85% or less at best power.
+For "Best Power" use 75% power or less.
+For "Best Economy" use 65% power or less.

 To adjust the mixture, lean to establish the peak EGT as a reference point and then adjust the mixture by the desired increment based on the following table: